 We created our sheds as DIY project for everyone.
 It’s easy and fun to do and only basic tools are required.
 The separate parts aren't heavy and it takes approximately 8 hours for two people to build a 10’x10’ shed if you are doing it a first time.
 If you still think that it’s too difficult, the average Lego game for 5 year-old has more pieces than our kit.
 Once you group everything you will see that there are only 7 groups of boards like floor boards, wall boards, roof boards, roof beams, and doors with windows.

 Every kit comes with an easy to follow manual.
 We created a general video to show you how to do it.
-If you will run in to trouble we are phone call away ready to help.
+You can also follow step by step gardens shed assembly video instructions.
+Your model may be different from the one pictured, but the general rules are the same.
+If you run in to trouble we are phone call away ready to help.
 If you still think that this project is not for you you can hire the local handyman and for him it will be just a breeze to assemble your shed.

 After assembly you will definitely feel the feeling of accomplishes.
 All friends and neighbors will look at you as an experienced carpenter.

 Here are simple step by step directions that shows how easy and fun is to do this.